Professor, professional pilot program

 Jimmy Splichal has flown helicopters for more than 40 years.

-In 2000, Splichal, a native of Munden, Kan., joined K-State Salina, where he teaches upper-level aviation science courses and also flight instructs in the department of aviation's helicopter.
+In 2000, Splichal, a native of Munden, Kan., joined Kansas State Polytechnic, where he teaches upper-level aviation science courses and also flight instructs in the department of aviation's helicopter.
 He is a Wakonse fellow and is active in professional development on the Salina campus.
 He was promoted to full professor in 2012.